DimWebDev/legal_expert_mcp_server/README.md

 > DISCLAIMER (READ FIRST)
 >
-> This Model Context Protocol (MCP) server produces _informational_ analyses only.
+> This Legal Expert Model Context Protocol (MCP) server produces _informational_ analyses only.
 It does **not** constitute legal advice, does **not** create an attorney–client relationship, and may contain errors or omissions.
 Large Language Models (LLMs) can hallucinate or misinterpret context.
 You (the user) are solely responsible for validating outputs before relying on them.
 The author(s) of this project assume **no liability** for any legal, regulatory, commercial, or compliance consequences arising from use of the generated reports.

 ---